Fcog/franciscogiraldo.com/src/blog/solid-principles.md

 # SOLID Principles

 This principles are a guideline to create better structured code which is easier to add or modify features.
+But is only that: a guideline.
+Do your best to write simple code and don't over think it.

 - Single-Responsability Principle